francesjgonzales/final-proj4/README.md

 ### Features Left to Implement
+- **Write Review** - I will add in the review form in later development.
 - **Order Tracker** - I'm planning to add an order tracker which will asks for the buyer's order number and email address.
 - **Newsletter signup** - To extend website visitors reach, I want to add this option to
 - **SEO** - optimise the web content to reach top rank in search engine.
 Focus on writing meaningful image alt text and meta tags.